 For the first step I prefer using cleansing balms over cleansing oils, because I find that cleansing balms typically remove eye makeup more efficiently, especially waterproof mascara.

-One of my favorite cleansing balms is the Banila Co Clean it Zero Purity.
+One of my favorite cleansing balms is the Banila Co Clean it Zero purifying.
 It’s an award winning hypoallergenic cleansing balm and removes all my makeup effortlessly.
 There are multiple versions of this balm, I rotate between them, but I love all of them.

 And for the second step I always make sure that I use a very mild cleanser that is formulated for sensitive skin.
-One that I am currently using is the Klairs Rich Moist Foaming cleanser.
+One that I am using is the Klairs Rich Moist Foaming cleanser.
 It’s an extremely gentle cleanser that leaves my skin moisturized after I use it.
 I truly feel this is one of the best cleansers I’ve ever used.
 It is a little pricy though.
 A cheaper alternative would be the Cosrx Low pH Good Morning Gel Cleanser.
 It’s a mild cleanser that doesn’t contain any SLS (Sodium Lauryl Sulfate) and has a low pH to keep your skin balanced and protected.

 I hope this information has been useful to you.
 Please let us know what your favorite cleansers are and which ones you would like to see up on our webstore.